Fantasy Records: Acquisitions

 In 1955, Saul Zaentz joined the company.
 Jazz musician Charles Mingus gave Debut Records to Zaentz as a wedding gift; at the time, Zaentz was marrying Mingus's ex-wife, Celia, who had helped found Debut with Mingus and musician Max Roach.
 After an unsuccessful attempt by Audio Fidelity Records to buy Fantasy, Zaentz became president in 1967.
 He and a group of investors bought Fantasy from the Weiss brothers that year.
 He then acquired Prestige Records (1971), Riverside (1972), and Milestone (1972).

 Ralph Kaffel, who was vice-president of Fantasy from 1971, became president in 1973.
 He continued the policy of acquisitions: Stax Records (1977), Good Time Jazz (1984), Contemporary (1984), Pablo (1986), Specialty (1991), Kicking Mule (1995), and Takoma (1995).

 Fantasy's first subsidiary was Galaxy Records in 1951.
 Years later, it started the short-lived subsidiary Scorpio, which tried to capitalize on the British Invasion.
-Still later, it had a subsidiary named Reality Records that concentrated on hip hop and released the first two albums by Doug E. Fresh.
+During the 1980s, it had a subsidiary named Reality Records that specialized in hip-hop music and released the first two albums by Doug E. Fresh.

 Vince Guaraldi

 Vince Guaraldi proved a stand-out when he joined the company in 1955.
 His most famous contributions to Fantasy were his compositions involved in the film adaptations of the comic strip Peanuts by Charles M. Schulz.
-This association began with Guaraldi's album, Jazz Impressions of A Boy Named Charlie Brown, which contained music he created for an unsold television documentary of the same name, but became most famous with the hailed soundtrack of the classic Christmas special, A Charlie Brown Christmas, the album of which itself has become a perennial Christmas best-seller.
+This association began with Guaraldi's album Jazz Impressions of A Boy Named Charlie Brown, which contained music he created for an unsold television documentary of the same name but became most famous with the hailed soundtrack of the classic Christmas special A Charlie Brown Christmas, the album of which itself has become a perennial Christmas best-seller.
 This success would lead to numerous other Peanuts compositions for the rest of Guaraldi's career, selections of which were subsequently released by Fantasy.
 Guaraldi departed Fantasy in 1966 after the release of Live at El Matador (a collaboration with guitarist Bola Sete).